Skip To Content

 Mount Olympus Trail

 Utah hikers often head for the hills at the first sign of spring.
 The Mount Olympus Trail is known for being challenging – translate that to really, really hard – but the view from the top is a gift only you can give yourself (by getting there).
 The trail head is located at 5789 Wasatch Blvd, Holladay, UT 84121.
-Whether you hike for a day or hike for an hour, you will be richly rewarded by foliage, wildlife and views for days.
+Whether you hike for a day or hike for an hour, you will be richly rewarded by Utah hikers often head for the hills at the first sign of spring.
+The Mount Olympus Trail is challenging – translate that to really, really hard – but the view from the top is a gift only you can give yourself (by getting there).
+The trailhead is located at 5789 Wasatch Blvd, Holladay, UT 84121.
+Whether you hike for a day or an hour, you will be richly rewarded by foliage, wildlife, and views for days.

 Big Cottonwood Regional Park

-This huge park is shared by many cities.
-It is a rare gem featuring rivers, streams, trees and abundant wildlife.
+Many cities share this huge park.
+It is a rare gem featuring rivers, streams, trees, and abundant wildlife.
 Some go to the park to enjoy the sporting venues.
 Others come to find peace well-hidden among bustling cities.
 Dogs are allowed in the park too.
-Imagine a beautiful duck pond, playground equipment for the little ones and bunny hills for sledding during the winter.
-Take a walk or bike on any one of the many trails that will take you through this special place developed for peace, play and soulful reflection.
+Imagine a beautiful duck pond, playground equipment for the little ones, and bunny hills for sledding during the winter.
+Take a walk or bike on any of the many trails that will take you through this special place developed for peace, play, and soulful reflection.

 Holladay is surrounded by museums, live theater, professional sporting venues, malls, eclectic shops, eateries, a living aquarium, an interactive farm and so much more.
-Be sure to take the time to explore!
+Take the time to explore!

 SHOPPING